Hakata-jpn/portfolio-site2/projects/4project.md

 - How to employ CSS and Grid for front end projects
 - Programming under crunch time
 - How to practice using Git for collaborative tasks
-- Monkeys would beat index funds by 4% in most test cases **(DISCLAIMER: this was tested in March 2020)**
+- Monkeys would beat index funds by 4% in most test cases **(DISCLAIMER: this was tested in March 2020, stock market was really unstable then)**

 ### In Depth

 SLO Hacks 2020 was one of the last events I got to participate in before lockdown occurred, and was it an absolute blast.
 While we wanted to make a compelling fintech application, being a team of two made the issue of execution a rather difficult one.
-So MonkeyMarket was our opportunity to
+So MonkeyMarket was our opportunity to have fun with the event while challenging ourselves with an old economics concept.

  [To see the repo, click here!](https://github.com/rpremi12/MonkeyMarket)